-In fact, only seven states and Washington D.C. do not have regulations over who can and cannot work as a pharmacy tech.
+In fact, only seven states and Washington D.C. do not have regulations over who can and cannot work as a pharmacy tech and 16 states require certification to work as a pharmacy tech.
 Attaining professional credentials in the field often depends on your state's pharmacy board as well as state legislation regarding the field.

 For that reason, there is no universal pathway to the profession.

 There can be confusion as to the difference between being certified and licensed.
 To be a certified pharmacy technician, you simply need to pass a qualifying exam given by either the Pharmacy Technician Certification Board (PTCB) or the National Healthcareer Association (NHA).
 Once you pass the exam, often your state will need you to be fingerprinted, submit to a background check and pay any associated fees.